-In this article we will dig into the Bible and see what it means to wait on the Lord?
+In this article, we will dig into the Bible and see what does it mean to wait on the Lord?
 The Hebrew word for waiting will open your eyes to a beautiful understanding of our relationship with God.
 So, grab your Bible and let’s dig in…

 I’m pretty sure most Christians have said, “Oh, I’m just waiting on the Lord.”
-And I am 100% guilty of this on numerous occasions.
+And I am 100% guilty of this on many occasions.

 At least that’s what I always thought it meant.
 I don’t know about you but when I think about waiting, it’s like waiting at the doctor’s office or inline for groceries or even worse…the DMV.